 - Students who have been denied admission to the nursing program due to a CGPA of less than 2.75 may submit an application requesting admission to the nursing program, if admission criteria are met, during the next application period.
 Automatic admission to the program for the next academic year is not guaranteed.
 Each student case will be considered individually and are handled on a space-available basis.

-- There are essential capabilities necessary for admission and progression at Rockford College in the complex discipline of nursing.
+- There are essential capabilities necessary for admission and progression at Rockford University in the complex discipline of nursing.
 To enter or progress in the nursing curriculum, the candidate must be able to perform all of the essential capabilities (with or without accommodations).
 See Appendix A of the Nursing Student Handbook for Essential Capabilities of Nursing Majors.

 - All students admitted to the nursing major are required to complete a background check and a random urine drug screen.